In 1988, an Australian family encountered something strange while driving from Perth to Adelaide. Was it mass hysteria, or aliens on the Nullarbor?

 At times they looked like headlights, two distinct circles as on another vehicle, at other times they appeared to behave quite oddly.
 As Sean Knowles indicated in one of his descriptions, it looked like they were ‘jumping’.

-But it was a slightly eerie, strange little moment.
+But it was an strange moment.
 This was twenty plus years ago, it has stuck in my memory ever since.

 That night we stayed in the motel at Bordertown.
 The next day, we stopped to snap a photo of the sign out the front of the roadhouse.
 It read: ‘BEWARE: UFOS NEXT 111 KM’.